maparham/maparham.github.io/index.md

 ## Industary Experience

 - I have coded in C[++][11], Java, Javascript, Python, and typical web development and scripting languages.
-- I worked at a German startup in Berlin, [Doc Cirrus](https://www.doc-cirrus.com) (2013--2015) as a backend developer (more of full stack).
+- I worked at a German startup in Berlin, [Doc Cirrus GmbH](https://www.doc-cirrus.com) (2013--2015) as a backend developer (more of full stack).
 I was involved in the develpment of their core backend functions on NodeJS.
 - I had numerous programming jobs back in home country as a passion and means of subsistence while studying (2002--2013).